practice problem 1

 - What is the average angular acceleration of the flywheel when it is being discharged?

 Pay attention to the units throughout this problem.
-It's a mix of SI units (kg/m3), SI units with prefixes (cm, kW), acceptable non-SI units (h).
+It's a mix of SI units (kg/m3), SI units with prefixes (cm, kW), and acceptable non-SI units (h).